-In addition, this health screening can test for general immune deficiency, allergies, infections, and finding the cause if you often feel weak, fatigued, or suspect an infection.
-If the results are normal, your general health status is quite good and must consider it as a great relief!
+In addition, this health screening can test for general immune deficiency, allergies, infections, and find the cause if you often feel weak, fatigued, or suspect an infection.
+If the results are normal, your general health status is quite good, and can consider it as a great relief!

 2. CMP – Comprehensive Metabolic Panel Test